linode/docs/docs/security/upgrading/upgrade-to-ubuntu-16-04.md

     Type `y` and **Enter** to continue.

 5. The upgrade will require a reboot.
-Afterwards, verify that it's running Ubuntu 16.04:
+Once the system has rebooted, verify that it's running Ubuntu 16.04:

         lsb_release -a